Architecture

 types/ # Shared TypeScript types (index.ts)

 utils/ # Logger, store, auth, paths, validate, randomEach command is a single file with a registerXCommand(program) function.
-The provider is injected, not imported directly.
+Providers are resolved through the registry, never imported directly.
 Utilities are small and single-purpose.

 Next steps